· 3 min read

 Organic products bearing either of these labels must be grown, handled and processed without the use of pesticides or other synthetic chemicals, irradiation, fertilizers made with synthetic ingredients or bioengineering.
 The USDA seal and the seal or mark of the organic certifying agent(s) may appear on product packages and in advertisements.

-Products Labeled as “Made with Organic Ingredients”
+Products Labeled as “Made with Organic _______”

-Similar to other organic products, processed products labeled “made with organic ingredients” cannot be produced using any processes prohibited by the NOP.
+Similar to other organic products, processed products labeled “made with organic _______” cannot be produced using any processes prohibited by the NOP.
 The percentage of organic content and the certifying agent’s mark may be used on the principal display panel.
-However, the USDA seal cannot be used anywhere on the package.
+However, the USDA organic seal cannot be used anywhere on the package.

 Processed Products Containing Organic Ingredients